Create a Dashboard with a Conversational Query

 A widget is a basic building block of a dashboard.
 You add a widget to your dashboard to perform a certain function.
 Functions might include showing key performance indicators, filtering dashboard results, visualizing data using interactive charts, or showing record-level details in tables.
 Here, you add a list widget to give dashboard users the power to facet all the charts in the dashboard.

-- On the left, drag the List Widget icon onto an empty space on the dashboard.
+- From the widget icons, drag onto an empty space on the dashboard.

 - Click Create.

-- On the right side, in the Properties panel, click the Step tab.
+- In the Properties panel, click the Query tab.

 - Verify that Apply global filters and Apply filters from faceting are both selected.